Tanishkasagar/Assignment-L/README.md

         - new user
         - returning user
 - In Views/Login.hbs
-    - Add another login button with href="/github"
+    - Add another login button with href="/google"
 - In Routes/Index.js
     - Add a two GET handlers as specified in the documentation
-    - One handles when the user clicks "Login with GitHub" on the login page
+    - One handles when the user clicks "Login with Google" on the login page
-    - Second one handles when github.com sends the user back to us after an authentication attempt
+    - Second one handles when google.com sends the user back to us after an authentication attempt
 - Try it out and verify new users in the database